bytedeck/bytedeck/CONTRIBUTING.md

 2. Log in:
    - url: [localhost:8080](http://localhost:8080)
    - email: admin@admin.com
-   - password: password  (or whatever you changed this to in you `.env` file)
+   - password: password  (or whatever you changed this to in your `.env` file)
 3. Click "Add New Server"
 4. Give it any Name you want
 5. In the Connection tab set: